 Category : Uncategorized

-Wishing you all a healthy and happy New Year and here’s hoping that there are better times ahead for us all.
+Wishing you all a healthy and happy New Year!
+And here’s hoping that 2022 will bring with it, better and kinder times for us all.

-But, for the meantime, we are all back in the reality of providing distance learning for our classes.
-As we journey forward together, rest assured that Edco Primary Maths and the Operation Maths blog will continue to support teachers, schools and families, including:
+As we find ourselves once again faced with many uncertainties, rest assured that Edco Primary Maths and the Operation Maths blog will continue to support teachers, schools and families, throughout 2022, including: